charlie-grayson/WBA/README.md

 Codehooks provided are within a .js format.
 These would be within the restdb.io database, and call the appropriate functions.
 Slack API URLs need to be inserted into the appropriate variables.
+Within End Entity Codehook, appropriate file path would need to be added within the afterPOST function.